 Outside of the Ollayntambo train station, we found a taxi driver who was willing to take us to the Salinas de Maras (Salt Mines) and Moray for only $40 USD.
 It costs 10 soles to access the salt mines and 40 soles per vehicle for Moray.
 After the two sites, it’s a quick hour drive back to Cusco.

 Hope this guide is resourceful to anyone visiting Machu Picchu.
 It is definitely worth the trip whatever route you take.
-I look forward to visiting this magical site again in my lifetime and experiencing it in a different approach.
+I look forward to visiting this magical site again in my lifetime and experiencing it from a different approach.